Dallas Stoudenmire: After the gunfight

 Despite his prowess and expertise with handguns, and his effectiveness as a lawman, Stoudenmire was still an 'outsider.'
 He was well respected by the Texas Rangers and the U.S. Marshals.
 However, locally, he had several things against him.
 He was not from El Paso, had no family there other than his own family and his now deceased brother-in-law; the Mannings had been in El Paso longer and had many friends in the general population as well as in high places in the city government.
 Stoudenmire had only two things in his favor; he had dramatically lowered El Paso's violent crime rate more than any who came before him, and people truly feared him.

 On May 27, 1882, the town council announced the firing of Stoudenmire.
 He walked into the council hall, drunk, and dared them to take his guns or his job.
 He pulled and twirled his guns and threatened, "I can straddle every God-damned alderman on this council!"
 They attempted to calm him by telling him he could keep his job.
 However, after sobering up, he resigned on his own on May 29, 1882 and became a proprietor of the Globe Restaurant, which had formerly belonged to Cummings.
 He was then appointed Deputy U.S. Marshal for Western Texas and New Mexico Territory by U.S. Marshal Harrington Lee "Hal" Gosling.

-U.S. marshal and death in shoot-out
+U.S. Marshal and death in shoot-out

 For a few months, Stoudenmire served well as a Deputy U.S. Marshal.
 However, the feud was far from over.
-The Mannings, mainly George "Doc" Manning (d.
-1925), James Manning (d.
-1915), and Frank Manning (d.
-1925), were careful to never confront Stoudenmire alone.
+The Mannings, mainly George "Doc" Manning (died 1925), James Manning (died 1915), and Frank Manning (died 1925), were careful to never confront Stoudenmire alone.
 Despite their hatred of him, he had shown his skill with a gun on several occasions and this made them wary.
 On one instance, while standing out in the street, a drunken Stoudenmire mocked them, daring them to come outside and fight him.
 They remained inside a saloon while other residents attempted to convince Stoudenmire to go away and sleep off his intoxication.
 Eventually he grew tired, called the Mannings cowards, and left.